New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Introduction

 Some of the models make predictions for the late-time behavior of \sn.
-Those with a large yield of $^{56}$Ni \citep{nomoto07, smith07-2006gy} would expect a decline in bolometric luminosity at the rate of $^{56}$Co deay, 0.98 mag (100 day)$^{-1}$, or faster if the radioactive-decay energy is not converted to optical emission with 100\% efficiency.
+Those with a large yield of $^{56}$Ni \citep{nomoto07, smith07-2006gy} would expect a decline in bolometric luminosity at the rate of $^{56}$Co decay, 0.98 mag (100 day)$^{-1}$, or faster if the radioactive-decay energy is not converted to optical emission with 100\% efficiency.
 The shell-shock model \citep{smith+mccray07} predicts a rapid decline after $\sim$200 day, though the authors note that this decline may be offset by the production of a large amount of $^{56}$Ni or continued CSM interaction.
 The pulsational pair-instability model \citep{woosley07} predicts another SN explosion at the location of \sn\ about 9 years after the initial outburst from \sn.

-More than a year after the explosion, \citet{smith08-2006gy} detected \sn\ in the near-infrared (NIR) at a luminosity comparable to that of the peak luminosity of most SNe~II.
+More than a year after the explosion, \citet{smith08-2006gy} detected \sn\ in the near infrared (NIR) at a luminosity comparable to that of the peak luminosity of most SNe~II.
 This property had not been predicted by any of the models.
-When coupled with the lack of a detection in the radio and X-rays, this led \citet{smith08-2006gy} to conclude that the luminosity could not be powered by the continued interaction of the SN ejecta with CSM. \citet{kawabata09} draw similar conclusions based on their detection of weak H$\alpha$ emission at a comparable epoch. \citet{smith08-2006gy} conclude that only two possibilities are able to explain the late-time observations of \sn: (i) the explosion produced $\ga$2.5 \msun of $^{56}$Ni, possibly as a pair-production SN, which was heating dust and consequently generating the large NIR excess, or (ii) a massive ($\sim$5--10 \msun), dusty shell, located $\sim$1 light year from the site of the SN, was being heated by the radiation produced at peak, and re-radiated that energy as a NIR echo \citep{dwek1983}.
+When coupled with the lack of a detection in the radio and X-rays, this led \citet{smith08-2006gy} to conclude that the luminosity could not be powered by the continued interaction of the SN ejecta with CSM. \citet{kawabata09} draw similar conclusions based on their detection of weak H$\alpha$ emission at a comparable epoch. \citet{smith08-2006gy} conclude that only two possibilities are able to explain the late-time observations of \sn: (i) the explosion produced $\ga$2.5 \msun\ of $^{56}$Ni, which is only theoretically expected for PISNe (e.g., \citealt{scannapieco2005}), which was heating dust and consequently generating the large NIR excess, or (ii) a massive ($\sim$5--10 \msun), dusty shell, located $\sim$1 light year from the site of the SN, was being heated by the radiation produced at peak, and reradiating that energy as a NIR echo \citep{dwek1983}.
 For the first case, if the luminosity were powered by radioactive decay, then future observations should indicate a continued decline at the rate of $^{56}$Co decay.
-A dust echo, on the other hand, would result in a NIR light curve that stays roughly constant for $\sim$1--2 years before exhibiting a rapid decline.
+A dust echo, on the other hand, would result in a NIR light curve that stays roughly constant for $\sim$1--2 yr before exhibiting a rapid decline.